umlet/CricketNetRunRateRodeo.jl/README.md

 ![series1.png](doc/pic/series1.png)

-The NRR is just the difference in the green RR vectors' slopes.
+The NRR is just the difference between the green overall run rate vectors' slopes.

 ## WHY - To Bowl or to Bat?